 This course begins from the premise that bodies are not mere physical or biological objects, but centres of 'lived experience', the 'existential ground of culture', and sites for the exercise of power.
 The course offers theoretical tools and perspectives from which to examine a variety of questions and issues related to bodies which many of us encounter in everyday life.
 The range of questions covered is to some extent flexible according to the interests of participants, but may include: Is the distinction between the sexes entirely biological?
-(And how many sexes are there?)
+And how many sexes are there?
+Are trans individuals best conceptualised as 'trapped in the wrong body'?
 Are bodily events like menstruation, childbirth and menopause events to be managed by medics?
 Do men and women occupy space differently (e.g., do men 'take up more space' than women)?
 (If so, why, and what is the significance of this?)
+Are women's bodies inherently more vulnerable than men's, and is vulnerability always something negative?
 Why do so many women have their bodies surgically altered?
 (Should feminists be worried by this, and, if so, why?)
 Why do so many women appear to have such a troubled relationship to food?
+Is there anything wrong with 'selling one's body'?